Two-neutrino $\beta\beta$ decay to excited states at next-to-leading order: Results and Discussions

 Guided by this insight, we take a closer look at the excitation energies, $B(E2)$ transitions, and spectroscopic quadrupole moments, $Q_s$, of $^{76}$Ge and $^{76}$Se low-lying states.
 While the energies and $B(E2)$s compare very well with experimental data~\cite{ayangeakaa2023triaxiality,Henderson:2019djd} for all interactions, Table~\ref{Table:Q_spectroscopic} indicates that only RG reproduces the $Q_s$ values in both nuclei.
 Using this criterion, the NSM $2\nu\beta\beta$ $0^+_{\rm gs}\rightarrow0^+_{\rm 2}$ half-life prediction would exceed the current limit by almost two orders of magnitude.

 Likewise, an analysis for $^{82}$Se and $^{82}$Kr reveals a preference for the JUN45 and JJ4BB Hamiltonians, for which the agreement with data \cite{Speidel:1998zz,Kavka:1995lcn,Lecomte:1977sza,Brussermann:1985zz} is good, but of somewhat less quality than for $A=76$.
 In contrast, RG misses important physics, such as the rotational behavior of $^{82}$Se.
-NSM half-lives diverge notably: while the JJ4BB prediction is compatible within 2$\sigma$ with the OBELIX $0^+_{\text{gs}} \rightarrow 0^+_2$ indication, the JUN45 one is an order of magnitude longer.
+NSM half-lives diverge notably: while the JJ4BB prediction is {consistent} with the OBELIX $0^+_{\text{gs}} \rightarrow 0^+_2$ indication, the JUN45 one is {at least} an order of magnitude longer.

 Indeed, Fig. \ref{fig:76Ge_correlation} shows that for this decay JJ4BB does not follow the linear relation between NMEs and $\delta_\text{def}$.
 This reflects that deformation, while important for $2\nu\beta\beta$ NMEs, is not the only relevant aspect.
 Along this line, we analyze the seniority structure of the initial and final states~\cite{menendez2011neutrinoless}.
-Our results reveal that the large JJ4BB NME for $^{82}$Se is due to suppressed cancellations that typically occur between different seniority components of the initial and final states~\cite{Caurier:2007wq}.
+Our results reveal that the large JJ4BB NME for $^{82}$Se is {because the} cancellations that typically occur between different seniority components of the initial and final states~\cite{Caurier:2007wq} {do not occur when calculating this decay with this Hamiltonian}.
 Overall, our analysis does not favor either the shorter half-life prediction of JJ4BB, or the longer one of JUN45.